How to Remove Glue From Floor: Quick Fixes Using What You Have at Home

 Take up the plastic scraper and apply gentle pressure to the weakened glue stains.
 The scraping motion will weaken them even further.

-Take a second, clean mopping pad and begin scrubbing at the glue.
+Take a second, clean cloth and begin scrubbing at the glue.
 The glue should begin to lift off from the floor at this point.

 Re-apply the acetone and repeat the process until the glue is cleaned away.

-When the glue has finally been dealt with, mop the floor with clean water and dry thoroughly with a mopping pad until no moisture, chemical, or glue residues remain.
+When the glue has finally been dealt with, mop the floor with clean water and ensure the surface is moisture-free with a clean cloth until no moisture, chemical, or glue residues remain.

 How to Remove Glue from Concrete Flooring

 Concrete floors will require less babying than laminate or vinyl.
-You can be as rough as you want on concrete and it will stand up well to the abuse.
+You can be as aggressive as you want on concrete and it will stand up well to whatever you throw at it.

 Here is how to remove floor glue from concrete in three different methods.